Arthritis affects over ten million people in the UK.

 In osteoarthritis, the cartilage breakdown is a result of wear and tear.

-Although both types of arthritis are very different in their causes, they both have pain and joint stiffness in common.
+Although both types of arthritis are very different in their causes, they both present with pain and joint stiffness as common symptoms.

 These reduce stomach acid secretions to lessen the side effects of the NSAIDs.

 Unfortunately reducing the natural level of stomach acid can lead to impaired protein digestion and decreased absorption of vitamins such as vitamin B12.